 Also, do not let the continuous striking of pro bowlers overwhelm you, hence, no running for the exit!
 Understood?
 People can relate to this fluttery feeling, yet, have a good time, thereby knowing the basics of the game.

-Firstly, you need to find the three holes for your middle finger, ring finger, and thumb.
-Secondly, place your ring and middle fingers side-by-side, while the third one is for your thumb.
+Firstly, you need to find the three finger holes for your middle finger, ring finger, and thumb.
+Secondly, from your bowling arm, place your middle and ring fingers side-by-side, while the third one is for your thumb.
 Only insert them until the second knuckle and do not go any deeper to prevent release point difficulties.

-It is wise to use both hands to assure the balance of holding the ball and for your fingers to give proper support.
+It is wise to use both hands to assure the balance of holding a bowling ball and for your fingers to give proper support.

 Now that you have got the hang of things, try swinging it with one hand.
 Use an underhanded manner so that you can start feeling how and when to throw your bowling ball.

 Besides, keep a calm demeanor and respect those around you in the bowling alley.
 You are likely to play a game with a ten-pin setup, in shape a triangle.